shouhengli/shouhengli.github.io/_drafts/embeded-ember-model.md

 tags: [ember]
 ---

-### Background

-#### DB structure
-In my Ember project, I"m using MongoDB+MongoEngine to serve data.
-As a common usage of Non-SQL, my document has a nested structure, for example:
+I"m using MongoDB+MongoEngine to serve data in my Ember.js project (I'm using Ember Data too).
+My DB document has a nested structure, for example:

 ```json
 {